As with each CF release, there are features great and small--ones that may "sell" it, and ones that may simply make your life easier.

 - New bcrypt and scrypt functions, for creating password hashes (where scrypt adds more features) (were not in beta docs)

-- Return type for cfquery and queryExecute (json/array, array, query) (pp 374-5 in beta docs)
+- Return type for cfquery and queryExecute (json/array, array, and the default of query, as well as json/struct and struct, though the latter two were not documented during the prerelease) (pp 374-5 in beta docs)

 - New array methods/member functions: ArrayPush, ArrayPop, ArrayShift, ArrayUnshift (pp 405-409 in beta docs)